 Happy creative crafting!

 Hey, what do you think of closet?
-Do you have an idea for bringing order to your hobby supplies you can share with us?
+Do you have an idea for bringing order to your hobby supplies you can share?
 Leave a word – or two.
 Readers are interested.
 Thanks!